Chapter 7: Taproot Dual-Leaf Script Tree

 97 bytes

-leafs = [hash_script, bob_script] # Index order is fixed
+leafs = [hash_script, bob_script] # Index 0 and 1, fixed

 taproot_address = alice_key.get_taproot_address(leafs)